haakco/deploying-laravel-app/Stage_0/README.md

 php -r "unlink('composer-setup.php');"
 ```

-We can confirm its working and available to the www-data user.
+We can confirm it's working and available to the www-data user.

-The www-data user is the user that nginx is running as.
+The www-data user is the user that Nginx is running as.

-You never want to run composer as root if you can.
+You never want to run Composer as root if you can.

 ```bash
 sudo -s -u www-data composer
 ```

-Next we want to git clone our application to the html directory.
+Next, we want to git clone our application to the HTML directory.

-Before we do that we need to generate an ssh key pair for the server.
-This is so we can
-add the public key to GitHub as a deployment key.
+Before we do that, we need to generate an ssh key pair for the server.
+GitHub requires the key as a deployment key.

 To generate a key run the following: